Okipa/laravel-brickables/README.md

 {{ $page->getFirstBrick(OneTextColumn::class) }}
 ```

-Or display all the model related content bricks html:
+Or display all the model-related content bricks:

 ```blade
 {{ Brickables::bricks($page) }}